 Looking for additional Black History Month events in the area?
 Check out the events below:

-Fascinating Artifacts Video Series Hosted By The High Point Museum
+“I Am Black History,” A Four-Part Virtual Series On Researching Your Genealogy Hosted By The High Point Museum